-- 9. Bribery is a criminal offence (see Appendix 1).
-We do not, and will not, pay bribes or offer improper inducements to anyone for any purpose, nor will we, accept bribes or improper inducements. - 10.
+- 9. Bribery is a criminal offence (Refer to Appendix 1).
+We do not, and will not, pay bribes or offer improper inducements to anyone for any purpose, nor do we or will we, accept bribes or improper inducements. - 10.
 To use a third party as a conduit to channel bribes to others is a criminal offence.
-We will not engage indirectly in or otherwise encourage bribery. - 11.
+We do not, and will not, engage indirectly in or otherwise encourage bribery. - 11.
 We are committed to the prevention, deterrence and detection of bribery.
-We have zero-tolerance towards it.
-We aim to maintain anti-bribery compliance as "business as usual", rather than as a one-off exercise.
+We have zero-tolerance towards bribery.
+We aim to maintain anti-bribery compliance "business as usual", rather than as a one-off exercise.